roddypr/divergent_gerbil_genes/02-alignments_and_rates/README.md

 * align the sequences of each group of orthologous genes
 * filter the resulting alignments
 * measure the substitution rates per mutational category with bioppml
-* measure dN and dS with PAML
+* run branch test and branch-site test with PAML and godon
 * retrieve the measurements for gerbil-murine divergence

 ## Input